havchr/FactMatcherPackage/ReadMe.txt

 	factMatcher.DisposeData();
 	factMatcher = null;
 }

+== Template support ==
+One can create rules that are templates for other rules.
+Here is template_example.rule

+.template_rule_%0 IF
+	test = %1
+	bunch_of_other_tests_1 = 8
+	bunch_of_other_tests_2 = 9
+.THEN RESPONSE
+Hello %2
+.END

+and then one could write a rulescript that references the template file like this

+.TEMPLATE = template_example.rule
+	%0 = example
+	%1 = test_string
+	%2 = World
+.TEMPLATE_END

+and this would now insert a rule that is called template_rule_example with a test for test = test_string and the response would be Hello World.

 Getting the FactID is quite cumbersome.
 Usually you would create a system that caches all the FactIDS you want